Evolution Strategies at the Hyperscale: Related Work

 \subsection{Evolutionary Algorithms}

-Evolutionary algorithms have long been a compelling alternative to backpropagation-based training methods.
-Despite encompassing a broad range of algorithms (e.g., genetic algorithms \citep{such_deep_2018} or symbolic evolution \citep{koza_genetic_1994}), most contemporary research on evolution has shifted towards algorithms that scale better to large numbers of neural network parameters \citep{jaderberg_population_2017, hansen_completely_2001, salimans2017}.

-Our work focuses on evolving the weights of predetermined architectures, building up from the NES~\citep{wierstra2011naturalevolutionstrategies} family of methods.
-Such an approach has recently grown in prominence, following the application of NES to policy learning in conventional RL environments~\citep{salimans2017} to alleviate some of the challenges that policy-gradient methods struggle with, like long-horizon environments.
-Since then, evolution has been widely applied in other domains, such as meta-learning (e.g., \citep{chris_ppo, metzVeLOTrainingVersatile2022,lange_discovering_2023, goldie_can_2024, goldie_how_2025}), hyperparameter tuning (e.g., \citep{parker-holder_provably_2021, tani_evolutionary_2021, vincent_improved_2023}) and drug discovery \citep{towers_adios_2025}.
-Here, we consider the limitations and solutions to applying ES at significant scale, beyond the small networks and population sizes of these prior works, with a broad focus on policy-learning.
-In particular,~\citet{salimans2017} uses a maximum population size of 1440, whereas our maximum population size is on the order of hundreds of thousands.
+Evolutionary algorithms have long been a compelling alternative to backpropagation-based training methods (e.g., genetic algorithms \citep{such_deep_2018} or symbolic evolution \citep{koza_genetic_1994}).
+Much research in evolution has focused on developing algorithms for deep learning that scale well to distributed parallel computation \citep{jaderberg_population_2017, hansen_completely_2001, salimans2017}.
+These approaches have increased in popularity following the application of ES to policy learning in deep RL environments~\citep{salimans2017}.
+Since then, evolution has been widely applied in other domains, such as meta-learning (e.g., \citep{chris_ppo, metzVeLOTrainingVersatile2022,lange_discovering_2023, goldie_can_2024, goldie_how_2025}), hyperparameter tuning (e.g., \citep{parker-holder_provably_2021, tani_evolutionary_2021, vincent_improved_2023}), and drug discovery \citep{towers_adios_2025}.
+ES has also enabled the development of neural network architectures that are unsuitable for backpropagation, such as activation-free models that exploit floating point rounding error as an implicit nonlinearity~\citep{foerster2017nonlinear}.
+Here, we consider how to apply ES at a scale beyond the small networks and population sizes of prior work.
+For example,~\citet{salimans2017} use a maximum population size of 1440, whereas we use over a million.

-ES is limited by its requirement for full, potentially expensive evaluations of the fitness function due to simulating policies in long-horizon environments and potentially high memory usage.
-Persistent Evolution Strategies \citep{pmlr-v139-vicol21a} demonstrate a significant speedup by updating networks \textit{online} (i.e., during the unroll), with followups offering further variance reduction \citep{li_noise-reuse_2023, vicol_low-variance_2023}.
-We note that these works are orthogonal to our focus on scaling up the population size of ES; we leave the application of these techniques on top of EGGROLL to future work.
+While low-rank structures have been used in prior evolutionary algorithms, they have been applied to different ends, with different trade-offs, relative to EGGROLL. \citet{NEURIPS2019_88bade49} use a low-rank search space found via principal component analysis, which provides a better search direction to more efficiently use small populations. \citet{garbus2025lowrank} optimise a low-rank factorisation instead of the full dense matrix with neuroevolution, achieving similar computational gains to EGGROLL but is limited to the low-rank structure regardless of population size.